 The God that holds you over the pit of hell, much as one holds a spider, or some loathsome insect over the fire, abhors you, and is dreadfully provoked: his wrath towards you burns like fire; he looks upon you as worthy of nothing else, but to be cast into the fire; he is of purer eyes than to bear to have you in his sight; you are ten thousand times more abominable in his eyes, than the most hateful venomous serpent is in ours.
 You have offended him infinitely more than ever a stubborn rebel did his prince; and yet it is nothing but his hand that holds you from falling into the fire every moment.
 It is to be ascribed to nothing else, that you did not go to hell the last night; that you was suffered to awake again in this world, after you closed your eyes to sleep.
 And there is no other reason to be given, why you have not dropped into hell since you arose in the morning, but that God's hand has held you up.
 There is no other reason to be given why you have not gone to hell, since you have sat here in the house of God, provoking his pure eyes by your sinful wicked manner of attending his solemn worship.
 Yea, there is nothing else that is to be given as a reason why you do not this very moment drop down into hell.

 Does that describe a deity anyone could trust , much less love or respect?
 Why would anyone believe that such a deity would spare them regardless of what they did?
 One could easily picture such a deity casting its most loyal trusting followers into hell just to gloat over their shock, pain and surprise.
+The image I always get upon reading that passage is the demon in the "Night on Bald Mountain" sequence in Fantasia who toys with sould before dropping them into the fiery pit.
 Surely it is no accident that the people most prone to paranoid conspiracy beliefs often hold paranoid religious beliefs as well.
 If you believe that the universe is run as malevolently as Edwards describes, of course you'll believe that every event around you is orchestrated by malevolent people and groups for malevolent ends.

 The supreme irony is that Muslim extremists will cheerfully commit suicide attacks, secure in the absolute certainty of eternal bliss, whereas Christians in America, who supposedly are saved and certain of entry into heaven, cower in fear at the slightest risk.
 Ken Murray, a retired physician and medical school professor, wrote in "How Doctors Die" (Saturday Evening Post, March/April 2013) that doctors spend far less on terminal care than most patients.
 They know what the prognosis is for their illnesses and have no illusions that radical therapy will buy them many more years of vibrant health.
 Murray refers to much terminal care as "futile care;" intensive care makes sense for a 20-year old injured in an accident or a 40 year old who had an unexpected heart attack.
 It doesn't make sense for a 70 year old.